coleifer/peewee/docs/peewee/db_tools.rst

 .. tip::
    Wrap migrations in :meth:`SchemaMigrator.migration_context` to ensure changes are not partially applied when transactional DDL is available (SQLite and Postgres).
-The migration context additionally will temporarily disable the SQLite foreign-keys pragma to ensure table rebuilds (required for some operations) do not destroy rows due to ``ON DELETE CASCADE``.
+It also temporarily disables the SQLite foreign-keys pragma, so table rebuilds (required for some operations) do not destroy rows via ``ON DELETE CASCADE``.

 Operations
 ^^^^^^^^^^